My Head & My Heart

-"My Head & My Heart" is a song by American singer Ava Max, released on November 19, 2020, through Atlantic Records, as the eighth single from Max's debut studio album, Heaven & Hell (2020).
-The song was included on the digital version of the album.
+"My Head & My Heart" is a song by American singer-songwriter Ava Max, released on November 19, 2020, through Atlantic Records as the fourth and final single from Max's debut studio album Heaven & Hell (2020).
+The song was included on the digital re-release version of the album.
 The dance and pop anthem was written by Max, Madison Love, Aleksey Potekhin, Sergey Zhukov, Tia Scola, Earwulf, and Cirkut, with production handled by the latter two producers and Jonas Blue.
-It interpolates the 2000 song "Around the World (La La La La La)" by ATC, which is an English cover of the 1998 Russian song "Pesenka" by Ruki Vverh!.

 "My Head & My Heart" received generally favorable reviews from music critics, who praised the production.
-The song peaked at number 45 on the US Billboard Hot 100, and at number 18 on the UK Singles Chart.
+The song peaked at number 45 on the US Billboard Hot 100, at number 18 on the UK Singles Chart, and at number 32 on the Billboard Global 200.
 It is certified platinum in three countries and certified gold in four countries.
 An accompanying music video was directed by Charm La'Donna and Emil Nava, and depicts Max and a group of dancers performing choreography inside a nightclub.
 Max performed the song at several televised events.

 Background and development

 During the COVID-19 pandemic, Max wanted to create a song which would allow people to dance while they were at home.
 Development of "My Head & My Heart" occurred from September to November 2020, which she intended to release the song in the "right moment".
-It is the first single exclusively released for the digital edition of Max's debut studio album Heaven & Hell (2020).
+The single was included on a digital-exclusive reissue of Max's debut studio album Heaven & Hell (2020).
 It was written by Max, Madison Love, Aleksey Potekhin, Sergey Zhukov, Tia Scola, and producers Cirkut, and Earwulf.
 Jonas Blue was also involved in the song's production.